theflyoccultist/pwatgame/README.md

-## Pwatgame: A bullet hell game engine in C++ and Raylib
+# Pwatgame: A bullet hell game engine in C++ and Raylib

+You will play as PwatPwat, a cute blob cat plush who needs to claim her throne as the cutest one ever!
+But some jealous enemies are getting on your way.
+Fight your way throughout different levels, refill your health with drinks, and refill your ammo with food, scattered across the map.
+Discover different weapons to use and fight different, equally evil mini bosses.

-### Features:
+## Features:
+- **Game Modes**:
+  Each level has different data, with slightly increasing difficulty and a different miniboss with different behavior for each level.

+  - **Default Deathless mode**: Complete all four levels at once.
+If you run out of health, you will simply restart from that specific level.
+Access it by selecting "Play Game" in the Main Menu.
+  - **Level Selection Screen**: Start from a specific level.
+Access it by selecting "Select Level" in the Main Menu.

+- **Music Composed and Arranged by myself**: The sound effects were picked up from opengameart.org, but I composed the soundtrack that you can hear throughout the game.

-- **Lua scripting layer**: allows the editing of Enemy, Projectiles, Mini boss data, enemy and item spawning without recompiling the game engine.
-It uses `std::expected` for error handling and monadic operation chaining.
+- **Lua scripting layer**: allows the editing of Enemy, Projectiles, Mini Boss data, Enemy and Item scheduling without recompiling the game engine, using some simple Lua tables with data.
+On the C++ side, it is handled using `std::expected` for safety and monadic operation chaining.

-- **Statically templated cache pools for Enemies, Projectiles and Minibosses:** allows stack allocation, optimal performance and prevents the game engine from spawning an excessive amount of them, therefore preventing frame lags as well.
+- **Statically templated cache pools for Enemies, Projectiles and Mini Bosses:** these spawns without heap allocation, allowing optimal performance and prevents the game engine from spawning an excessive amount of objects, therefore preventing frame losses as well.

 - **Usage of CMake as a build tool**: for better multi platform compatibility and reliable compilation.

-### Building:
+## Building:
 - Make sure to have a C++23 compatible compiler.
-This project was built using GCC 14.2 on Trixie Debian and Arch Linux.
+This project was built using GCC 14.2 across my Trixie Debian and Arch Linux computers.
-- Make sure to have the Lua and Raylib libraries installed on your machine.
+- Make sure to have the Lua and Raylib C libraries installed on your machine.

 Use the Linux_build.sh script to compile on Linux.
 This shell script will automatically create a new `build/` folder and generate a `pwatgame` binary that is compatible with Unix systems.